onosproject/onos-config/docs/run.md

     -ca_crt tools/test/devicesim/certs/onfca.crt
 ```

+> The result will include a field as a gNMI SetResponse extension 100
+> giving the Network Change identifier, which may be subsequently used
+> to rollback the change.

 > The corresponding -get for this will use the -proto
 > "path: <target: 'localhost:10161', elem: <name: 'openconfig-system:system'> elem: <name: 'clock' > elem: <name: 'config'> elem: <name: 'timezone-name'>>"